Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Just as it helps to identify risk tolerance, investment objectives and time horizons in investing, it’s equally important to make sure you’ve incorporated a diverse mix of assets into your investment portfolio.
 Strategic asset allocation can greatly increase your chances of successful returns.
 Our asset allocation calculator can help.

 • Interested in working with a financial advisor but not sure where to begin looking?
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 How Long $1mm Lasts in Retirement